-Panzanella salad is incredibly versatile.
 This recipe keeps it pretty simple, but once it’s a part of your repertoire, you’ll find all sorts of ways to keep it fresh, like adding cucumber, grilled chicken, grape tomatoes, olives, and even ripe, juicy peaches.

-Panzanella is filling enough for lunch or a light dinner but also makes a great appetizer salad recipe.
+Panzanella is filling enough for lunch or a light dinner recipe but also makes a great appetizer salad recipe.
 Because it uses seasonal ingredients, you’ll want to make it as often as possible, whenever ripe tomatoes are in season!

-Salad Ingredients
+Panzanella Salad Ingredients

 - day old Italian crusty bread, cut into slices and cubes

-- extra virgin olive oil, minced garlic, and balsamic vinegar
+- Extra virgin olive oil, minced garlic, and balsamic vinegar

 - diced juicy tomatoes and sliced red onion